gkapfham/python-talk-abstracts/pycon_education_2025_execexam.md

 An executable examinations invites a learner to write, modify, and/or execute Python source code to solve well-specified programming problems.
-This type of assessment enables teachers to assess whether or not a learner can effectively use a software development tool suite to implement a program that meets a specification.
-Given the challenges associated with delivering and assessing executable examinations at scale, this presentation introduces ExecExam, a tool designed to streamline and automate the assessment of Python programming tasks.
+This type of assessment enables teachers to determine whether or not a learner can effectively use a suite of software development tools to implement a program that meets a specification.
+After highlighting the challenges associated with delivering and assessing executable examinations at scale, this presentation introduces ExecExam, a tool designed to streamline and automate the assessment of Python programming tasks.
 Along with leveraging Pytest to automatically verify student solutions against pre-defined tests, ExecExam uses large language models (LLMs) to offer context sensitive advice to students who are struggling to solve a programming problem.

 These additions make ExecExam more than